Energinet-DataHub/ARCHIVED-geh-aggregations/README.md

 The times series sent to Green Energy Hub is processed and enriched in the [time series domain](https://github.com/Energinet-DataHub/geh-timeseries) before they can be picked up by the aggregation domain.

-The calculated results are packaged and forwarded to the legimate recipients such as:
+The calculated results are packaged and forwarded to the legitimate recipients such as:

 | Recipients |
 | ----------- |